Behaviour Policy – Stocklake Park

 It is the responsibility of all members of staff to enforce the Behaviour Policy with all children at all times in a consistent and agreed manner to the individual child.

 Stocklake Park is committed to upholding a positive approach to behaviour.
-As a basis for our policy we acknowledge the philosophy promoted by ‘Team Teach’.
-All staff have received training and this is updated at regular intervals by in-school ‘Team Teach’ trainers.
+As a basis for our policy we acknowledge the philosophy promoted by ‘General Services’.
+Staff who have received training have this updated at regular intervals by in-school ‘General Services’ trainers.

 Record Keeping, Monitoring and Evaluation